uilibs/uiprotect/README.md

 2. Open the main folder
 3. You should be prompted to "Reopen folder to develop in a container".
 If you are not, you can open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) run the "Remote-Containers: Reopen in Container" command.

 This should be all you need to do to get a working development environment.
 The docker container will automatically be build and VS Code will attach itself to it.
-The intergrated terminal in VS Code will already be set up with the `unifi-protect` command.
+The integrated terminal in VS Code will already be set up with the `unifi-protect` command.

 ### Authenticating with your Local Protect Instance

-The project allows you to create an environment file to put your local protect instance data into so you do not need to constantly enter in or accidently commit it to the Git repo.
+The project allows you to create an environment file to put your local protect instance data into so you do not need to constantly enter in or accidentally commit it to the Git repo.

 Make a file in the root of the project named `.env` with the following and change accordingly: